xmtp/xmtp-dot-org/blog/thirdweb.md

 ### Join us on Discord

-We're excited to be partnering with Thirdweb to bring you better solutions for serving and reaching your end-users.
+We're excited to partner with Thirdweb to bring you better solutions for serving and reaching your end users.
 [Stay tuned](https://discord.com/invite/xmtp) for more guides coming soon!

 <br/>
 <FeedbackWidget />